JOC-2024-04-OA-0751/Function-on-Function-Gaussian-Process-with-Application-in-Robust-Design/README.md

 # Function-on-Function-Gaussian-Process-with-Application-in-Robust-Design
 ## Description

-The `additive results` folder includes the detailed setting and two additive numerical simulations.
+The `additional results` folder includes the detailed setting and two additive numerical simulations.